dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 [Tracking Issue #14523](https://github.com/aspnet/EntityFrameworkCore/issues/14523)

-This change is reverted in EF Core 3.0-preview 7.

 We reverted this change because new configuration in EF Core 3.0 allows the log level for any event to be specified by the application.
 For example, to switch logging of SQL to `Debug`, explicitly configure the level in `OnConfiguring` or `AddDbContext`:
 ```C#
 protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)